From Saint Jean de Luz to San Sebastian (2018-09-04)

 And 10 minutes later I was in the centre at the Good Shepherd Cathedral of San Sebastian.

-I had reached the first point I had planned to do at my YesTrip.
+I had reached the first milestone I had planned to do at my YesTrip.

 And was on the bicycle some 711 kms to achieve that.